Pardhi: Culture

-Pardhi culture is very similar to Rajput culture due to their Rajput ancestry.
+Pardhi culture is very similar to Rajasthani culture due to their Rajasthani ancestry.
 However, their culture is a blend of Gujarati & Rajasthani culture.
-The marriage procession is of Rajput & Gujarati style.
+The marriage procession is of Rajasthani & Gujarati style.
 They follow the Shaktism sect of Hinduism and have certain Kuldevis similar to Rajputs.
 They worship Mauli Mata, Kalika Mata, Saptashrungi Mata, Vadekhan Mata and Khodiyar Mata as their Kuldevis.
 Dussehra is an important festival.
 They sacrifice a sheep or a goat to please the Kuldevis which is then distributed among the villagers.
-Animal sacrifice has been an integral part of Rajput culture since ancient times.
-However, the method of animal sacrifice is different in Pardhis than in Rajputs.
-Rajputs use the Jhatka method of sacrifice while the Pardhis use a method similar to Halal method, which is generally associated with Muslims.
+Animal sacrifice has been an integral part of Rajasthani culture since ancient times.
+However, the method of animal sacrifice is different in Pardhis than in Rajasthani Hindus.
+Rajasthani Hindus use the Jhatka method of sacrifice while the Pardhis use a method similar to Halal method, which is generally associated with Muslims.

-In 2018, Dr. Mahendra Kumar Mishra, a noted tribal folklorist, documented the PPardhi Ramkatha from a noted Singer Smt Kumari Devi from Belsonda village of MAhasamund District of Chhattisgarh.
+In 2018, Dr. Mahendra Kumar Mishra, a noted tribal folklorist, documented the Pardhi Ramkatha from a noted Singer Smt Kumari Devi from Belsonda village of Mahasamund District of Chhattisgarh.
 Besides, they have abundant knowledge of forest ecology culture and the local technology represented in their first narratives.
 Pardhi people are still waiting for their land rights and are still depending on fast-vanishing forests.